Diary of a Prosecutor: Main

 The narrator of the story.
 Sun-woong is a passionate prosecutor of Criminal Unit 2, who entered the prosecution ten years ago.
-He comes from a wealthy background and has been acquainted with Myung-joo back since university, though the latter dislikes him for being unaware of how privileged he is.
+He comes from a wealthy background and has been acquainted with Myung-joo since university, though the latter dislikes him for being unaware of how privileged he is.
 He is often in disagreement with Myung-joo after she becomes his colleague.